Consensys/tessera/README.md

 # Tessera
 A stateless java implementation responsible for encryption and decryption of private transaction data and for off-chain private messaging.It is also responsible for generating and managing private key locally in each node in Quorum Network.

+## Interface Details

+Nexus has two interfaces which allow endpoints from the API to be called.

+##### HTTP (Public API)

+This is used for communication between Nexus instances.
+Nexus instances communicate with each other for:
+- Learning what nodes to connect to.
+- Sending and receiving public key information.
+- Sending private transactions to the other party(ies) in a transaction.

+The following endpoints are advertised on this interface:
+- version
+- upcheck
+- push
+- resend
+- partyinfo

+##### Unix Domain Socket (Private API)
+This is used for communication with Quorum.
+Quorum needs to be able to:
+- Check if the local Nexus node is running.
+- Send and receive details of private transactions.

+The following endpoints are advertised on this interface:
+- version
+- upcheck
+- send
+- sendraw
+- receive
+- receiveraw
+- delete

+## API Details

+**version** - _Get Nexus version_

+Returns the version of Nexus that is running.

+**upcheck** - _Check that Nexus is running_

+Returns the text "I'm up!"

+**push** - _Details to be provided_

+Details to be provided.

+**resend** - _Details to be provided_

+Details to be provided

+**partyinfo** - _Retrieve details of known nodes_

+Details to be provided

+**send** - _Send transaction_

+Allows you to send a bytestring to one or more public keys, returning a content-addressable identifier.
+This bytestring is encrypted transparently and efficiently (at symmetric encryption speeds) before being transmitted over the wire to the correct recipient nodes (and only those nodes).
+The identifier is a hash digest of the encrypted payload that every receipient node receives.
+Each recipient node also receives a small blob encrypted for their public key which contains the Master Key for the encrypted payload.

+**sendraw** - _Details to be provided_

+Details to be provided

+**receive** - _Receive a transaction_

+Allows you to receive a decrypted bytestring based on an identifier.
+Payloads which your node has sent or received can be decrypted and retrieved in this way.

+**receiveraw** - _Details to be provided_

+Details to be provided

+**delete** - _Delete a transaction_

+Details to be provided

 ## Quorum - Tessera Privacy Transaction Flow

 <img src='https://github.com/QuorumEngineering/tessera/blob/Krish1979-patch-1/Tessera%20Privacy%20Flow.jpeg/'>